bcgov/nr-broker/docs/dev_account_token.md

 Teams are encouraged to document the client_id used by a service.
 This documentation should clearly state the locations the account is used.

+## Update the Token into the Github Repo

+When the generate a token, by default the new token will be saved in vault 'tools' space along with project and service folders this broker account associated with and sync to all Github Repos of services.

+* Have the Github App [broker-jwt-update](https://github.com/organizations/bcgov-nr/settings/apps/broker-jwt-update) to grant the modification access to the individual service Github Repo secrets.

+* After a token is generated, all secrets under tools/project/service in vault will be synced to this service Github repo secrets.

 ### Renewing a token

 Tokens can be regenerated at anytime.
 The procedure is identical to generating a token.
 The previous old token will continue working for an hour (if it is not already expired).